danjokeny/ScholarshipApplication/README.md

 6.  add a test for non numeric
     -- freedom to decide on focus lost, or on save whichever you can get done -- andy
+    -- changed input type to number, preventing entry of non-numeric values
 7.  add auth to the routes -- Arne